caochengrui/Single-object_Detection_on_Emoji_Dataset/README.md

 The emoji image is 72 * 72 pixels with 10 pixels of meaningless margin on both sides of rows and columns.
 The images of the emojis after cropped are 52 * 52 pixels.

+## Experiment
+The experiment results in the report were uploaded to the experiment folder.
+The experiment used code based on PyTorch.

 ## Run-time Environment
 All the code is in form of **Jupyter Notebook** and it was programmed in the **Google Colab**.
 The file `requirements.txt` contains the specific version of each Python library used.